EU seeks deal on fixed-salary cap for bankers' bonuses

 Member states had failed to agree on this until last Thursday when ambassadors from the 27 EU states gave Ireland, holder of the bloc's rotating presidency, a mandate to negotiate a cap after Britain failed to muster enough support to block one.

-Pressure is building on Europe to finalise the rules after the United States said last week that its own version of Basel III would be ready in the spring.
+Pressure is building on Europe to finalize the rules after the United States said last week that its own version of Basel III would be ready in the spring.

 Banks, many of which have had to be propped up with state aid, have not wanted to speak about bonuses at a time when people are tightening their belts amid government spending cuts.

-Though social activists have been clamouring for a bonus cap, Isabel Pooley, a lawyer at CMS Cameron McKenna, said that it could backfire.
+Though social activists have been clamoring for a bonus cap, Isabel Pooley, a lawyer at CMS Cameron McKenna, said that it could backfire.

 "The outcome is likely to be the opposite of what politicians desire: an increase in the fixed element of pay, which is not risk-adjusted, rarely falls when performance is poor and cannot be clawed back," Pooley said.